Jelmerro/carafe/README.md

 ### Logging

 No wine commands executed by carafe will show any output in the terminal.
+You can view the latest log using the 'log' option or by reading the 'log' file inside the carafe.
 The commands will store the log of the latest executed command as `~/.carafe/<carafe_name>/log`. carafe does not keep a history of all the logs, only the latest one is stored.
 The start command will by default disable all logging,